photoprism/photoprism-docs/docs/developer-guide/index.md

 !!! tldr ""
     When reporting a problem, always include the software versions you are using and [other information about your environment](https://github.com/photoprism/photoprism/blob/develop/.github/ISSUE_TEMPLATE/bug_report.md) such as [browser](../getting-started/troubleshooting/browsers.md), browser plugins, operating system, storage type, memory size, and processor.

+!!! note ""
+    Please don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), need help, or an issue has not (yet) been clearly identified.
+Before reporting a bug, try to [determine the cause of your problem](../getting-started/troubleshooting/index.md).
+    Thank you! 💐

 ## Pull Requests